RetroAchievements/docs/docs/developer-docs/leaderboards.md

   1:             Value 0 =   Value 1 (0)
 ```

 Finally, `Submit` is always true.
-The moment the `Start` group is true the leaderbord will submit whatever is defined in the `Value` group:
+The moment the `Start` group is true the leaderboard will submit whatever is defined in the `Value` group:

 ### Submit
 ```